meyersbs/uncertainty/README.md

 ---
 ### Classification

-Vincze <em>et al.</em><sup><b>[`[1]`](#f1)</b></sup> used a Maximum Entropy classification algorithm; we used the equivalent Logistic Regression from scikit-learn.
+Vincze <em>et al.</em><sup><b>[`[1]`](#f1)</b></sup> used a Maximum Entropy classification algorithm (linear confiditional random fields); we used the equivalent Logistic Regression from scikit-learn.
 As described in the paper (and reiterated above), the features are token-based, not sentence-based; the classifier attempts to classify tokens, and can then be applied to classify sentences as certain or uncertain by using the following heuristic: if a at least one token in the sentence is classified as uncertain, then the sentence may be regarded as uncertain.

 In building the classifier, the independent variable is the human-annotated label of each token.
 The labels currently used are ``C`` used to denote a *certain* token and various ``U`` used to denote subcategories of *uncertain* tokens.

 However, our implementation expands upon aspects of Vincze <em>et al.</em><sup><b>[`[1]`](#f1)</b></sup> that are not strictly captured by a binary classifier: semantic levels of uncertainty.
 The four overarching levels of semantic uncertainty discussed in Vincze <em>et al.</em><sup><b>[`[1]`](#f1)</b></sup> are Epistemic, Doxastic, Investigation, and Condition.
 We will not detail what they mean here (I really recommend reading that paper; it's excellent!), but we will note the labels used in the multiclass classifier: ``E`` for Epistemic, ``D`` for Doxastic, ``I`` for Investigation, and ``N`` for Condition.

 We attempted to classify tokens and sentences based on the presence of uncertainty cues.
 Fortunately, Vincze <em>et al.</em><sup><b>[`[1]`](#f1)</b></sup> released an XML dataset containing each sentence and labeled cues, if any.
-Using the XML dataset and the previously described TSV dataset of pre-generated features, the algorithms in [this file](data/merge.py) compare the two datasets, matching sentences and outputting a new TSV file formatted in the same manner as the original, but with a sixth column (containing the multiclass label) inserted.
+Using the XML dataset and the previously described TSV dataset of pre-generated features, the algorithms in [this file](uncertainty/data/merge.py) compare the two datasets, matching sentences and outputting a new TSV file formatted in the same manner as the original, but with a sixth column (containing the multiclass label) inserted.

-The pre-trained classifiers (and their respective vectorizers) are described below.
+### Performance

 #### Word-Level Binary Classifier